-Graduate students studying in the Arthur L. Carter Journalism Institute at New York University are eligible for several funding opportunities available through New York University in the form of tuition remission scholarships, graduate assistantships, and various fellowships.
+Graduate students studying in the Arthur L. Carter Journalism Institute at New York University are eligible for several funding opportunities available through New York University in the form of tuition scholarships, graduate assistantships, and various fellowships.
 These awards are, however, extremely competitive.

 Nearly all students in the Arthur L. Carter Journalism Institute, like the majority of MA students in other departments at NYU, are financing their own graduate study through external funding awards or student loans.
 Some U.S. applicants may also be eligible for the federal work study program.